STNS/stns.github.io/install.en.md

 * Activates SSH Public key authentication.
 * Use `/usr/local/bin/stns-key-wrapper` to retrieve the public key for the login user.

-Reload sshd right after the modifiying the coniguration file.
+Reload sshd right after the modifying the configuration file.

 ```
 service sshd restart